Garbage and Recycling Collection in Venice

 Package your garbage and recycling neatly.
 Use paper

 bags--not plastic bags--for paper.
 Also pay attention to the rules on what

 can or can't be recycled.
-See the final paragraph below for a link, or get
+See below for links to official documents, or get

 When dumping garbage or recycling at collection points, pay attention to the